SomthingInteresting/bank-tech-test/README.md

 Create a simple banking application that allows deposits, withdrawals, and prints account statements.
 The transactions are stored in memory and can be displayed in reverse chronological order.

 Deposits:
-Should accept a valid deposit amount (integer or float up to 2 decimal places).
-Should update the balance with the deposit amount.
-Should reject invalid deposit amounts (negative, non-numeric).
-Should store the transaction with a timestamp.
+Should accept a valid deposit amount (integer or float up to 2 decimal places). - DONE Should update the balance with the deposit amount. - DONE Should reject invalid deposit amounts (negative, non-numeric). - DONE Should store the transaction with a timestamp. - DONE

 Withdrawals:
-Should accept a valid withdrawal amount (integer or float up to 2 decimal places).
-Should update the balance by deducting the withdrawal amount.
-Should reject invalid withdrawal amounts (negative, non-numeric, larger than balance).
-Should store the transaction with a timestamp.
+Should accept a valid withdrawal amount (integer or float up to 2 decimal places). - DONE Should update the balance by deducting the withdrawal amount. - DONE Should reject invalid withdrawal amounts (negative, non-numeric, larger than balance). - DONE Should store the transaction with a timestamp. - DONE

 Account statement:
 Should print all transactions in reverse chronological order.